godot-escoria/escoria-docs/general/what_is_a_point_n_click_game.rst

 In brief
 --------

-These days, point and click games remain popular thanks to their casual nature and the match with mobile devices.
-A point and click game:
+These days, point-and-click games remain popular thanks to their casual nature and the match with mobile devices.
+A point-and-click game:

 - is made of a story and puzzles
-- uses few system ressources
+- typically uses few system ressources
 - requires no special devices
 - doesn't require special execution skills